colsen-bu/emojigen/README.md

 ## Features

 - 🎨 **AI-Generated Emojis**: Uses OpenAI DALL-E 3 to create custom emojis.
+- 🖼️ **Static Emoji Library**: Browse and react with 500+ pre-made emoji images.
-- 🖱️ **Context Menu Integration**: Right-click any message to generate an emoji reaction.
+- 🖱️ **Context Menu Integration**: Right-click any message to generate an emoji reaction or browse static emojis.
+- 🔍 **Smart Search**: Search through static emojis by keywords.
 - 🔄 **Automatic Cleanup**: Emojis are automatically deleted after use to save server space.
 - 🐳 **Docker Ready**: Fully containerized for easy deployment.
 - 🔒 **Secure**: Runs as non-root user in container.